MENU

 Catholic Schools help students integrate religious values with knowledge and life experiences, fostering their God-given gifts and spiritual growth.
 We bring all learners to their full potential, leading students to prayer and worship, building community, and transforming the world.

-Students in the elementary schools of the Archdiocese of Louisville transitioned from an achievement test, Terra Nova 3, to the NWEA MAP assessments measuring academic growth over a school year.
-MAP Growth assessments, first administered to students in grades 3-7 in fall 2019, measure growth in reading, mathematics, and language usage.
-The accompanying charts show growth for fall 2021–spring 2022 for all students in grades 3-7 in all areas tested.
+Elementary schools of the Archdiocese of Louisville utilize the NWEA MAP assessments, which measure academic growth over a school year.
+MAP Growth assessments, first administered to students in grades 3-7 in the fall of 2019, measure growth in reading, mathematics, and language usage.
+The accompanying charts show growth for the fall of 2022 to the spring of 2023 for all students in grades 3-7 in all areas tested.

 Elementary School Frequently Asked Questions Elementary School FAQs